BU-CS320/Spring-2019/project/INSTRUCTIONS.md

   * You need to have enough tests to convince us your code is correct by just looking at your tests, so make sure to cover all the edge case you can think of and every possible error
   * You can build on the test of week10, but you need to add more tests (not just for mix-ins, for vanilla as well).
 * Add support for the infix operators and functions in the tables below
-  * All operators and functions should report a sensible error message when applied incorrectly.
+  * All operators and functions should report a sensible error message when applied incorrectly during execution (this is called "dynamic type checking).
 For example `[0,1] !!
 10` should return an error like "Can't get element 10 from a 2 element list" and `7 !!
 10` should return "7 is not a list"

 In general, the precedence, associativity, and default meaning should be as in <a href="https://self-learning-java-tutorial.blogspot.com/2016/04/haskell-operator-precedence.html">Haskell</a>.
 But there is one important exception: the precedence for application should follow the last homework (application is lower in